 There are proper sinks in most of the toilet units, but a few will only contain alcohol sanitiser gel.
 There are dedicated hand wash and drinking water points located next to all main toilet blocks.
 These will be marked on the festival site map.

 There are also free hot showers located in all the campsite areas.
 These can be very busy first thing in the morning and you may have to queue to use them.

 MEDICAL SERVICES & WELFARE

-St John Ambulance provide our medical services and they have a First Aid Tent and a Mobile Treatment Unit in the centre of the festival site, adjacent to the Information Tent.
+St John Ambulance provide our medical services and they have a First Aid Tent and a Mobile Treatment Unit in the centre of the festival site on Leapfrog Lawns.
 We also have an on site ambulance.
 Please feel free to go and see the friendly team there at any point during the festival if you have a medical issue you would like help with.

-Next to the Information and First Aid tents there is also a baby change and breast feeding tent.
+Next to the Information Tent there is also a baby change and breastfeeding tent.
 The team in the Information Tent has access to a microwave should you need one for warming milk.